The Higher ED Blog: Succession Planning in 5 Easy Steps for Canada’s Farming Industry

 Once a successor is chosen, it is time for the farmer to begin the transition process.
 Farmers are advised to write down their plan.
 Often this plan begins with a mentorship process to ensure the successor is fully aware of the duties and daily responsibilities of owning a farm.
 Creating this mentorship process is important for the long-term success of the farm, as individuals taking over will be prepared and have the capacity to effectively run the organization.
 The farmer should also establish a timeline that outlines the steps towards transition, and clearly indicates when the owner will be retiring—farmers can have a hard time handing over the reins!

 Rural economic development professionals need to be aware that the future of farming economies depends on farmers developing succession plans.
 As economic developers, acknowledging this challenge and being prepared to advise farmers on how to start succession planning is a huge asset.
-If this article put succession planning on your radar and you would like to learn more about the process the
+If this article put succession planning on your radar and you would like to learn more about the process the Ontario Ministry of Agriculture, Food and Rural Affairs as well as Farm Management Canada can provide you with more information.
+In rural communities, making succession planning a priority today will ensure that agriculture and farming remain a strong sector for decades to come.

 About the author